-GEP Academies Gender Pay Gap Report 2017
+GEP Academies Gender Pay Gap Report - April 2018 to March 2019

 As an employer of over 250 staff, GEP Academies is required by law to carry out Gender Pay Gap reporting under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
 This involves carrying out various calculations that show the difference between the average earnings of men and women in our organisation.
 This does not involve publishing individual employees' data.
 We are required to publish the results on our own website and a government website on an annual basis.